How to Help Children Deal with Loss

 Our first responsibility is to have our own emotional houses in order.
 If we do, then we'll be attentive and creative in our responses to children.
-If we don't, we'll be vulnerable to either being numb to their pain, trying to block them from showing it to us, or over-identifying with them and loosing a sense of appropriate boundaries.
+If we don't, we'll be vulnerable to either being numb to their pain, trying to block them from showing it to us, or over-identifying with them and losing a sense of appropriate boundaries.

 There are basic commonalities in the mourning process regardless of the type or severity of the loss, and viewing emotional moments as opportunities for connection and teaching helps us to communicate our caring, while we listen to, validate, and empathize with a child's feelings.
-Words are power, so we should help her to label the emotions she experiences, and help her to problem solve when the situation calls for it..
+Words are power, so we should help her to label the emotions she experiences, and help her to problem solve when the situation calls for it.

 Adults often have concerns about how to help a child deal with the profound loss of death.
 Here are some important guidelines to consider:

 - A child should be told immediately when someone in the family has died in order to prevent her hearing it from someone else, and use a normal voice, not a hushed whisper.
 Whispering could give kids a spooky feeling.

 - Someone close to the child should tell her, preferably in familiar surroundings that give her security.

 - Give her as honest an explanation as possible within her limits of understanding.

 - Avoid euphemisms (like lost or asleep).
 Young children interpret things literally.